Billybar/assembler/README.md

 # assembler
 The Openu 20465 assembler project.

-Built for ubuntu 16.04 32bit ANSI-C. Styled with Clang-format.
+Built for ubuntu 32bit ANSI-C.

 To build:

-make
+`make`

 To run:

-./assembler  fileName1 fileName2 ...
+`./assembler  fileName1 fileName2 ...`

 note: the fileNmae with no .as included